Favorite Radios for Linking

 Later versions of CE5 will not let the radio be used in the ham bands.
 I don't know why.

 The 99 channel radio is programmed with CE7.

 I'm pretty sure all of the FTL-1011 radios will align into the 6m band.

-The one had a bad final.
+One of the others had a bad final.

 None worked without alignment.